criteo/afk-saltstack/CONTRIBUTING.md

 For a feature request, please create an issue before doing any PR.

-The reason for this is simple: we are working very actively on the subject and you might work on an implementation already designed on our side.
+The reason for this is simple: we are working very actively on the subject, and you might work on an implementation already designed on our side.

 ## Requirements